priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 wget: server returned error: HTTP/1.1 403 Forbidden
 ```

-ok, when we tried to hit the `https://kubernetes.default.svc.cluster.local` url, we got `403 Forbidden`.
+ok, when I tried to hit the `https://kubernetes.default.svc.cluster.local` url, I got `403 Forbidden`.

-So, we need some credentials.
+So, I need some credentials.

 You know what, here is what the Service Account token is used for.

-We will pass the token as a Autherization header in our request.
+I will pass the token as a Autherization header in our request.

 Let's try again.